ardeora-cmu/Project5/README.md

 ### Part 1 Summary

-Part 1 will be graded by inspecting one task on the cluster.
+Part 1 will be graded by carefully inspecting one task on the cluster.

 ```
 // ======================= WordCount.java ==========================================